LiweiDengDavid/SCOPE-Bench/README.md

 ## 🤝 Acknowledgements

-SCOPE-Bench is built upon the original [WWW2025 ShortVideo dataset](https://github.com/tsinghua-fib-lab/ShortVideo_dataset).
+SCOPE-Bench is built upon the original [ShortVideo dataset](https://github.com/tsinghua-fib-lab/ShortVideo_dataset).
 Its implementation also draws upon and takes inspiration from [MMRec](https://github.com/enoche/MMRec), [RecBole](https://github.com/RUCAIBox/RecBole), [Tenrec](https://github.com/yuangh-x/2022-NIPS-Tenrec), and [FedVLR](https://github.com/mtics/FedVLR).
 We sincerely thank their authors and contributors for making these valuable resources publicly available.

 ## 🌟 Citation

-If you find SCOPE-Bench useful, please cite our work:
+If you find SCOPE-Bench useful, please consider citing our work and giving this repository a star ⭐.

 The official BibTeX entry is **coming soon**.